mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

  1. find a way to share a single RNG
  2. avoid excessive wasm-to-js calls

 After a lot of experimentation, I settled on implementing the very-very fast [lehmer64][lehmer64], and making it "global" with [lazy_static][lazy_static].
 I left a lot of other options on the table, such as using lazy_static to share rand.
-The reasons were in the vein of simplicity, `.wasm` file size, and valuing speed over cryptographically-bulletproof random numbers.
+The reasons were in the vein of simplicity, `.wasm` file size, and valuing speed over [cryptographically-bulletproof random numbers][csprng].

 Here's what the lazy_static usage looks like.